bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

         - #### Edit Blog Post
           The user is taken to this edit blog post page from the profile page.
 The title and body sections are pre-populated with the content of the post they want to edit.
-The user can use summernote features such as using 'bold' or 'italics' to name but a few.
+The user can use Summernote features such as using 'bold' or 'italics' to name but a few.
 Once they have updated the post the user is redirected to the profile page.

           <details><summary>Edit Blog Post</summary>